-- Usually, calling Member Services is the first step.
-If there is anything else you need to do, Member Services will let you know.
-Local (318) 998-4434 (Toll-Free (844) 536-7103) TTY Local (318) 361-2131 (TTY Toll-Free (866) 524-5144) Hours are seven (7) days a week from 8:00 a.m.
-8:00 p.m.
-CST from October 1, 2019 March 31, 2020.
-After March 31, 2020, Member Services will operate five (5) days a week, Monday Friday, 8:00 a.m.
-8:00 p.m.
-CST. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+Hours are seven (7) days a week from 8:00 a.m. - 8:00 p.m.
+CST from October 1, 2021 - March 31, 2022.
+After March 31, 2022, Member Services will operate five (5) days a week, Monday - Friday, 8:00 a.m. - 8:00 p.m.
+CST.

+- If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing. - A grievance may be filed by submitting the completed details in writing to Vantage Health Plan, Inc. at the following location: ATTN: Medical Director, 130 DeSiard Street, Suite 300, Monroe, LA 71201.
 The grievance must be submitted within sixty (60) days of the event or incident.
 We must address your grievance as quickly as your case requires based on your health status, but no later than thirty (30) days after receiving your complaint.
-You have the right to file an expedited grievance whenever we deny your request for an expedited decision about your request for a service, or, whenever we deny your request for an expedited decision about your appeal for a service.
-You also have the right to file an expedited grievance if you do not agree with our decision to extend the time needed to make a decision on your request for a service, or to consider your appeal for a service.
+You have the right to file an expedited grievance whenever we deny your request for an expedited decision about your request for a service, or, whenever we deny your request for an expedited grievance if you do not agree with our decision to extend the time needed to make a decision on your request for a service, or to consider your appeal for a service.
 We must decide within twenty-four (24) hours if our decision to deny or delay making an expedited decision puts your life or health at risk.
 We may extend the timeframe for deciding on a grievance by up to fourteen (14) days if you ask for the extension, or are justified in request additional information and the delay is in your best interest.
 If we deny your grievance in whole or in part, our written decision will explain why we denied it and will tell you about any dispute resolution options you may have.